Tower Grove Park’s Piper Plant House

-The 17th- and 18th-century aristocracy of England embraced the conservatory as a major feature of the popular pleasure garden, which soon became a focal point for entertaining.
-As such, it was an attractive element to British-born merchant Henry Shaw, who traveled extensively throughout Europe before settling in St. Louis and building an impressive estate of his own.
-Shaw, the ultimate aristocratic gardener, commissioned renowned British-born architect George Barnett of St. Louis to design the greenhouses based on the orangery at Kensington Palace in London.
-They were completed in 1879 and 1885, making the Palm House the oldest standing conservatory west of the Mississippi.
+The 17th- and 18th-century aristocracy of England embraced the conservatory as a major feature of the popular pleasure garden.
+It soon became a focal point for entertaining.
+As such, it was an attractive element to British-born merchant Henry Shaw.
+Shaw traveled extensively throughout Europe before settling in St. Louis and building an impressive estate of his own.
+He was the ultimate aristocratic gardener commissioning renowned British-born architect George Barnett of St. Louis to design the greenhouses based on the orangery at Kensington Palace in London.
+Completed in 1879 and 1885, the Palm House is the oldest standing conservatory west of the Mississippi.

 Radiant heat uses energy waves emitted from the product to heat the adjoining body (in this case the flooring) and then the heat is naturally transferred to an adjoining mass (in this case, objects in the room and the air).
 Cotton knew that radiant heat was a key to a successful restoration for several reasons.
 The system maintains comfort at the floor level, in contrast to conventional heating systems that would tend to leave the floor area cold but the room hot at the ceiling.
 To preserve aesthetics and for cost containment, Cotton called on Stephan Irgens, a Norwegian inventor of the low-voltage, electroplastic STEP Warmfloor radiant heat system to come up with an energy-efficient solution.
 Irgens, whose company, Electro Plastics, Inc. is based in St. Louis, worked with Cotton to find the ultimate solution.